mlctrez/ifacemaker/README.md

 $
 ```

-As an example, let's say you wanted to generate an interface for the Human structure
+As an example, let's say you wanted to generate an interface for all methods on the
-in this sample code:
+Human struct in this sample code:

 ```
 package main